Another day, another gloomy headline for Toronto’s housing market.

 The report found that two of Canada’s six housing markets are “severely unaffordable” which include Toronto and Vancouver.

-According to the report, the most affordable markets in Canada are Moncton, NB, Fredericton, NB, Fort McMurray, AB, and St. John, NB.
+According to the report, the most affordable markets in Canada are Moncton, NB, Cape Breton, NS, Fort McMurray, AB.